urstrulyanushesh/urstrulyanushesh/README.md

 <br/>

 <p>
   Hello There! <em><b> I'm Anushesh Tharu </b></em>, a B.I.T student.
-I enjoy learning new technologies and problem solving at LeetCode and HackerRank.
+I enjoy learning new technologies.
 Now I'm working at some little and fun projects to put in practice my knowledge about JavaScript, React, Bootstrap and more.
 </p>